+"Amerigo Vespucci took at least three voyages westward," said Cosme.
 There is some controversy among historians about when Vespucci set sail on his first voyage.
 Many accounts place the sail date in 1499, seven years after Columbus landed in the Bahamas.
 On the 1499 voyage, Vespucci sailed to the northern part of South America and into the Amazon River.
-He gave places he saw names like the “Gulf of Ganges,” thinking, as his explorer contemporaries did, that he was in Asia.
+He gave places he saw names like the "Gulf of Ganges," thinking, as his explorer contemporaries did, that he was in Asia.
 He also made improvements to celestial navigation techniques.
-Vespucci was a skilled navigator, and predicted Earth’s circumference accurately within 50 miles.
+Vespucci predicted Earth’s circumference accurately within 50 miles.

 But a letter dated in 1497 suggests that the 1499 voyage may have in fact been Vespucci's second trip.
 The letter is written in Vespucci's voice, though some historians dispute his authorship and the facts of the document, claiming it a forgery.
 The letter, written to the Gonfalonier of Florence (a high official on the city-state's supreme executive council), accounts a 1497 expedition to the Bahamas and Central America.
 If the accounts of this letter are true, then Vespucci reached the mainland of the Americas a few months before John Cabot and more than a year before Columbus.

 On May 14, 1501, Vespucci set sail to the New World under the Portuguese flag on what would be his most successful voyage.